awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 1. Run the [CreateMembers](create-members.md) API operation using the credentials of the AWS account that has GuardDuty enabled \(this is the account that you want to be the master GuardDuty account\)\.

-    You must specify the detector ID of the current AWS account and the account details \(account ID and email address\) of the account\(s\) of the accounts that you want to become GuardDuty members \(you can create one or more members with this API operation\)\.
+    You must specify the detector ID of the current AWS account and the account details \(account ID and email address\) of the accounts that you want to become GuardDuty members \(you can create one or more members with this API operation\)\.

    You can also do this by using AWS Command Line Tools\.
 You can run the following CLI command \(make sure to use your own valid detector ID, account ID, and email: